 Mindfulness Can Help To Reduce Stress

 Out of all of the benefits of mindfulness, stress reduction often receives the most praise.
-Stress can be an ever-present battle, so being able to feel and see the results in your life almost right away may be motivating.
+Stress can be an ever-present experience for many, so being able to feel and see the results in your life can be motivating for many.

 Mindfulness Can Actually Make You Smarter

 It has been noted how the benefits of mindfulness can assist one in aspects of their life, such as helping to deal with stress from a job or within a difficult family dynamic.
-In addition to this, it has been proven that mindfulness promotes a greater attention span and being more focused on your everyday life.
+In addition to this, many sources suggest that mindfulness can promote an increased attention span and a higher degree of focus in your everyday life.

-In this digital age, where information and distractions are both just a button press away, being truly focused and attentive to the task at hand is an invaluable life skill to have.
-Mindfulness teaches focus and discipline over both mind and body, allowing for greater strength and fortitude to see distractions and easily leave them for when the task at hand is dealt with.
+In this digital age, where information and distractions are both just a button press away, being truly focused and attentive to the task at hand can be an invaluable life skill to have.
+Mindfulness can teach focus and discipline in both mind and body, possibly allowing for greater strength and fortitude to see distractions— leaving them for when the task at hand is dealt with.

 When it comes to strengthening their bodies, many people may focus on jogging, eating right, going on a diet, or regular visits to the gym.
-These are undeniably all great ways to take care of your body, strengthen it, and ultimately live a healthy life; however, it is important not to overlook mindfulness as a tool.
+These are generally regarded by many as great ways to take care of your body, strengthen it, and ultimately live a healthy life; however, it is important not to overlook mindfulness as a tool.

 Some easily measurable benefits of mindfulness that are reported include: